PlaidCloud/website/content/en/docs/tutorials/hello-minikube.md

 If you installed minikube locally, run `minikube start`.
 Before you run `minikube dashboard`, you should open a new terminal, start `minikube dashboard` there, and then switch back to the main terminal.
 {{< /note >}}

-2. Open the Kubernetes dashboard in a browser:
+2. Open the PlaidCloud dashboard in a browser:

     ```shell
     minikube dashboard